ronanduddy/oo-tic-tac-toe/README.md

 make guard
 ```

-You are also able to 'SSH' into the container which is runs the environment:
+You are also able to 'SSH' into the container which runs the environment:
 ```
 make shell
 ```